Drug-Induced Psychosis: Definition, Symptoms, and Treatment

 How Substance Use Affects the Brain

-Psychosis from drugs is a severe mental health condition triggered by the use of certain substances, legal or illegal, that alter brain chemistry.
-It can occur after taking drugs such as stimulants, hallucinogens, cannabis, alcohol, or even certain prescription medications.
-This form of psychosis mimics the symptoms of mental illnesses like schizophrenia, but the root cause is substance use rather than a primary psychiatric disorder.
+Psychosis from drugs is a serious mental health condition triggered by certain substances, legal or illegal, that alter brain chemistry.
+It can occur after using stimulants, hallucinogens, cannabis, alcohol, or even specific prescription medications.
+The condition closely resembles symptoms seen in disorders like schizophrenia, but the root cause is substance use rather than a primary psychiatric disorder.
+Understanding that distinction matters because it directly shapes how treatment is approached and what recovery looks like.

-During an episode, individuals may lose touch with reality.
-They might see or hear things that are not there, become paranoid, or behave in irrational or dangerous ways.
-In some cases, psychosis fades after the drug wears off.
-In others, it lingers, requiring ongoing care and intervention.
+During an episode, a person may lose touch with reality entirely.
+They might see or hear things that are not there, develop intense paranoia, or behave in ways that feel irrational or frightening to those around them.
+In some cases, symptoms resolve once the substance clears the system.
+In others, they persist and require structured clinical intervention to stabilize.

-• Delusions: Strongly held false beliefs that aren’t based in reality.
+• Delusions: Strongly held false beliefs not based in reality.
 For example, a person might believe they are being watched or followed.

-• Hallucinations: Seeing, hearing, or feeling things that aren’t real.
-These drug-induced hallucinations are one of the most recognizable signs of psychosis.
+• Hallucinations: Seeing, hearing, or feeling things that are not real.
+These are among the most recognizable signs of psychosis.

 • Paranoia: Intense and irrational distrust or suspicion of others.